Statistical inference for a mixture of Markov jump processes: Introduction

 \section{Introduction}

-This paper proposes a general mixture of Markov processes.
+This paper proposes a general mixture of Markov jump processes.
 This new mixture is an extension of the model in Frydman (2005), which in turn extends the seminal mover-stayer model presented in Blumen, \textit{et al}.
 (1955).
 The key novel feature of the proposed model is that the transition intensity matrices of the Markov processes comprising the mixture are entirely unconstrained: each homogeneous subpopulation evolves according to a Markov process with its own intensity matrix.
 The mixture's regime membership distribution is assumed to depend only on the initial state of the process, and may differ between initial states.
 Because constraining the transition intensities may obscure the identification of clusters, the proposed unconstrained mixture is particularly suitable for identification and characterization of homogeneous subpopulations in a heterogeneous population.
 This is illustrated with a medical application in which the likelihood ratio test rejects the constrained mixture from Frydman (2005) in favor of the proposed general mixture.

 We obtain the maximum likelihood (ML) estimates of a general mixture (g-mixture) from the data consisting of a set of its continuously observed realizations using the EM algorithm of Dempster, \textit{et al}.
 (1977).
-We subsequently develop the estimation of the variances of the estimators of the g-mixture parameters based on Louis's (1982) general formula for the observed Fisher information matrix.
-The latter development is challenging but manageable, owing to the explicit form of the observed Fisher information matrix for the g-mixture.
-We also derive the asymptotic properties of the ML estimators.
+Using novel methods, we derive the asymptotic properties of the ML estimators thereby extending the classic results from Albert (1962) who considered ML estimation of a single Markov jump process.
+For a finite sample of realizations, we derive an explicit form of the observed Fisher information matrix to obtain an estimate of the covariance matrix of the MLEs.
+In its new form, the information matrix simplifies the conditional expectation of outer product of the complete-data score function in Louis's (1982) general matrix formula for the observed Fisher information matrix.
 We show through the simulation study that the estimation is accurate and confirms the asymptotic properties of the estimators.
-The developed methods are applied to the ventICU dataset from Cook and Lawless (2018).
+We note that Frydman (2005) provided the MLEs of the parameters of a constrained mixture defined below, but hasn't considered their asymptotic or finite sample properties\textit{. }The methods developed here are applied to the ventICU dataset from Cook and Lawless (2018).